GoogleCloudPlatform/emblem/docs/auth-design.md

 The project then pivoted to using [OAuth2 with Google Identity](https://developers.google.com/identity/protocols/oauth2/web-server), which is the current solution.
-This approach involved only the two server-side codebases (website and API) and allows parts of the authentication flow to be more easily isolated and examined in detail, for debugging.
+This approach involves only the two server-side codebases (website and API) and allows the steps in the authentication flow to be more easily isolated and examined in detail for debugging.

 The current authentication flow, in a nutshell:

 1. User clicks a link or presses a button in the Emblem website to log in.

-1. The website responds with with an HTTP redirect to a Google authentication server, which includes several values included as query parameters.
+1. The website responds with with an HTTP redirect to a Google authentication server.
+The request includes several query parameters providing information about the application making the request.

 1. The user's browser makes the indicated request to the authentication server.